 Questionnaires will be completed on paper by participants at each timepoint.
 Data from the completed questionnaires will then be entered into the eCRF by sites, except for the 1-month questionnaire that will be posted directly to NCTU by the participants and subsequently entered into the eCRF by NCTU staff.
 We will offer and use all methods of delivery of reminders and for the monthly usage checks including postal mail, e-mail, web-based, telephone and SMS text for participant follow-up.
 Data received from participants will only be received onto password protected devices and accounts.
 Any SMS texts sent will be done from trial mobile phones held by NCTU and research audiologists at sites, locked with passcodes.
 At any time during follow-up, trial participants will be able to contact the trial management team at the NCTU for assistance with the questionnaires as well as their trial site (for technical support or clarification).
-The trial management team will send reminders (via telephone, text message, letter or email) outstanding questionnaires to achieve maximum completion.
+The trial management team will send reminders (via telephone, text message, letter or email) to participants that questionnaires are ready for completion and will follow up (via telephone, text message, letter or email) outstanding questionnaires to achieve maximum completion.
+We understand participants' life circumstances may change throughout the duration of the trial follow-up.
+Site staff may contact unresponsive participants by post where necessary, using appropriately sensitive communication developed with PPI colleagues.